 How to perform a continuous ping on macOS

 As System and Network Administrators, it is inevitable that we must test network connectivity between different components of our network or between systems and VMs as well.
-This article provides you with the steps to perform a preliminary test on your network from Windows, Linux, and macOS.
+This article provides the steps to perform a preliminary test on your network from Windows, Linux, and macOS.
 Here are some related troubleshooting guides: Ansible error: Server unreachable, ssl: auth method ssl requires a password, and the module ping was not found in configured module paths: Additionally core modules are missing.

 This protocol accomplishes this by sending 32 bytes of packet to the destination server.
 Below is an example of the ping command in action.
 When you ping a server that is very close to you, the reaction time in (ms) will considerably be lower than a server that is further away, thereby leading to higher reaction time (ms).
 The ping command will send an echo request and will wait to receive a response referred to as the “Echo-reply” packet from the destination server or device.
 If the source server, client, or network devices receives an echo reply for the packet sent within a predetermined time called a timeout, then there is no connectivity issue and the ping command is successful.
 The default value of this timeout is two seconds on Cisco routers.
 Note: The Time to leave (TTL) value of a ping packet cannot be changed.

 Note: The ping utility is a simplified version of traceroute.
 It will test the speed of the connection between two devices and report how long it takes for the packet to reach its destination and return to the sender’s device as seen in the screenshot above.
 As you can see also, it does not provide data about routing or hops, it is still a very useful metric for gauging the latency between two devices as you can see in the two pings performed in the image above.

 What is ICMP and how does it work?